(revised November 2021)

 When you are deciding how to handle comments on your site, consider that most people who maintain social media sites welcome comments because they build credibility and community.
 However, you may enable platform features such as spam and profanity filters that automatically screen out inappropriate content.

 Be accurate, fair, and respect copyright and intellectual property: Take the time to ensure that you have all the facts before you post.
 Correct any errors in a timely and public manner.
 Cite and link to your sources whenever possible.
 If you do not own copyright to content created or written by others, you must either have the copyright owner’s permission, such as in the republication of user generated content, or you must come within the “fair use” exception.
 To determine whether you fall within the fair use exception you must conduct a fair use analysis.
-See The University Policy Manual – Copyright Compliance for Users of UNCG Technology for more information on copyright and intellectual property.
+(See this Fair Use Checklist and The University Policy Manual – Copyright Compliance for Users of UNCG Technology for more information on copyright and intellectual property.)

 Be respectful and insightful: It’s okay to disagree, but refrain from using this space to attack others’ ideas.
 When you join an online conversation, make sure that you are contributing valuable insights.
 Don’t post self-promotional material unless you are absolutely sure that it will be of interest to the rest of the community.